 - More Text Conversion options.

 - Better support.
-I have not needed to contact the reMarkable support team, but I have not heard great things when it comes to response times.
+I have not needed to contact the reMarkable support team, but I have not heard great things regarding response times.

 - Provide more support for accessing your content without using Cloud Sync.